SFX Coaster

-SFX Coasters are a model line of high-technology steel roller coasters designed and offered by Dynamic Attractions.
-Aimed to mix a thrilling roller coaster experience with complex and highly innovative show sequences, the coaster was signed off for various park projects, although only Mission Ferrari at Ferrari World Abu Dhabi has managed to open.
-A highly costly development led to multiple projects either being left in limbo or outright cancelled, driving Dynamic Attractions towards bankruptcy.
+SFX Coasters are a model line of steel roller coasters designed and offered by Dynamic Attractions which aimed to mix a thrilling roller coaster experience with show and multimedia sequences.
+SFX Coasters were contracted for various park projects, although only Mission Ferrari at Ferrari World Abu Dhabi was completed.
+Dynamic Attractions entered CCAA protection in March 2019 after accumulating debt related to the SFX Coaster projects and other factors.